cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _none_

-Outputs up to one line of input, if the input consists of up to one line.
+Outputs up to one line of input, when the input consists of up to one line; nothing otherwise.

 ```
 $ echo -n | match_at_most_one ; echo $?